carrielaben-da/daml/docs/source/json-api/index.rst

 #####################

-The **JSON API** provides a significantly simpler way to interact with a ledger than :doc:`the Ledger API </app-dev/ledger-api>` by providing *basic active contract set functionality*:
+The **JSON API** provides a significantly simpler way to interact with a ledger than :doc:`the Ledger API </app-dev/ledger-api>` does by providing *basic active contract set functionality*:

-- creating contracts,
+- creating contracts
-- exercising choices on contracts,
+- exercising choices on contracts
-- querying the current active contract set, and
+- querying the current active contract set
 - retrieving all known parties.

 The goal of this API is to get your distributed ledger application up and running quickly, so we have deliberately excluded complicating concerns including, but not limited to:

-- inspecting transactions,
+- inspecting transactions
-- asynchronous submit/completion workflows,
+- asynchronous submit/completion workflows
-- temporal queries (e.g. active contracts *as of a certain time*), and
+- temporal queries (e.g. active contracts *as of a certain time*)

-For these and other features, use :doc:`the Ledger API </app-dev/ledger-api>` instead.
+For these and other features, refer to :doc:`the Ledger API </app-dev/ledger-api>` instead.

 We welcome feedback about the JSON API on